Release Date: February 2018

 Stinger transforms into a Pagani Huayra, a rather exotic and futuristic looking vehicle (even now, three years after "Age of Extinction").
-Interestingly, Stinger's packaging has no Pagani logo, no trademark information about the Pagani Huayra and yet the sculpt is clearly a licensed representation of the car.
 From an outline perspective it features the real life car's distinct, oval shape.
-It rides low and the center section comes up on a curve instead of the more traditional rectangular cabin seciton on most cars.
+It rides low and the center section comes up on a curve instead of the more traditional rectangular cabin section on most cars.
 It also features many of the Huayra's unique details including:

 Overall this sculpt is gorgeous and I love how many of the smaller details from the real life vehicle made their way into this figure.

 Most of the vehicle mode is red plastic, but black plastic is used on the front, back and the wheels.
 The center section is mostly translucent grey plastic.
 From the hood to the back there is a beautiful metallic black paint used to fill in the center section.
 Silver is used on the headlights.
 Meanwhile the sides feature black and silver bars.
 The finishing touch is a purple Decepticon symbol in the center of the hood.
 Decepticon symbol aside, this vehicle mode's colors are largely based on one of the variants of the real life Huayra featuring a combination of red, black and silver colors.
 The real life Huayra however has a nice, metallic deep red while this red is much brighter than its real life counterpart.
 Overall the deco looks great and I am very happy with it.